Multi-Volt/Flood/README.md

 The Control Water Harvester utilizes a desiccant wheel design, leveraging a heat lamp to dry out pockets of desiccant and a fan to circulate heated air through the silica gel desiccant.
 The assembly process is as follows:
 1. **File Download**: Retrieve the STL files from [FLOOD-3DF](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-3DF) and the .3MF file if you plan to print the design on a standard Ender 3 PRO.
-2. **Model Import**: Import the model or .3MF into an FDM 3D-Printer slicer such as [PrusaSlicer]( https://www.prusa3d.com/en/page/prusaslicer_424/) and select a material profile for PETG, which is necessary for higher temperatures.
+2. **Setup**: Import the model or .3MF into an FDM 3D-Printer slicer such as [PrusaSlicer]( https://www.prusa3d.com/en/page/prusaslicer_424/) and select a material profile for PETG, which is necessary for higher temperatures.
-3. **Print Setup**: Configure a print with one wheel base and eight wheel rungs.
+3. **Slicing**: Configure a print with one wheel base and eight wheel rungs.
 Ensure the slicing settings include 100% infill, supports everywhere, and a layer height of 0.16mm or lower.
 Refer to the .3MF file for printing orientations
 4. **Assembly**: Connect each of the rungs to the wheel base and secure each with M5 bolts and nuts, as specified in the Bill of Materials (BOM).
 5. **Testing**: Upon completion of assembly, conduct a test using a lab power supply.
 Ensure the availability of fans and a heating device.